reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 ### Execute JUnit Tests
 LocalStack is started as a docker container at a random port and stopped after all tests have finished execution.
 Please refer to the below console output.

-The code snippet is a JUnit Jupiter test used to test a java class to store an object in a S3 bucket.
+The code snippet is a JUnit Jupiter test used to test a java class to store an object in an S3 bucket.
 ```
 @ExtendWith(LocalstackDockerExtension.class)
 @LocalstackDockerProperties(services = { "s3", "sqs" })